 1. Review is underway across all service areas.

-• Recommendations to be bought to Cabinet or Full Council as appropriate.
+Recommendations to be bought to Cabinet or Full Council as appropriate.

-Becommendation 11 - Strengthen strategic political governance and oversight to reflect corporate priorities and the scale of the financial challenge.
+Recommendation 11 - Strengthen strategic political governance and oversight to reflect corporate priorities and the scale of the financial challenge.
+Consider the governance arrangements for projects and programmes.